Bat Digest is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

-This can work as a pitcher and short stop glove.
-Even an outfielder could make due with it if need be.
-Great ratings, great history and a great brand and design.
+This can work as a pitcher and shortstop glove.
+Even an outfielder could make do with it if need be.
+Great ratings, great history, and a great brand and design.

 The Nokona Alpha Select S-200 is the best youth baseball glove on the market.
 The only thing it does not have going for it is the price.

 This design is for anywhere in the field.
-It is nice pitcher’s glove, an outstanding middle infield glove and can be used in the outfield, too.
-In fact, for small enough people, we would guess the glove would work at 1st base as well.
+It is a nice pitcher’s glove, an outstanding middle infield glove, and can be used in the outfield, too.
+In fact, we would guess the glove would work at 1st base for small enough people as well.
 The glove’s wrist strap comes threaded at the larger of the two options.
-But, even at that setting, the glove is a tight fit for a normal sized small hand.
+But, even at that setting, the glove is a tight fit for a normal-sized small hand.

 As the glove gets worked in, expect that to loosen a bit.
-For the very small hand of a 6 or 7 year old, you may want to re-thread the glove to the smaller setting on the wrist strap.
+For the tiny hand of a 6 or 7-year-old, you may want to re-thread the glove to the smaller setting on the wrist strap.

-We have spent considerable time with a number of youth baseball gloves.
+We have spent considerable time with some youth baseball gloves.
 There are legitimate options.
-If we were asked to come up with a single best youth baseball glove for an 8 year old, we would choose the Nokona Alpha Select S-200.
+If we were asked to come up with a single best youth baseball glove for an 8-year-old, we would choose the Nokona Alpha Select S-200.

-The glove is made for small hands and has amazing user ratings that confirm our opinion from first hand experience.
+The glove is made for small hands and has amazing user ratings that confirm our opinion from the first-hand experience.
 It comes with a pliable buffalo leather that kids love.
-Although not cheap, we recommend the glove to any 8 year old youth player looking to make a difference.
+Although not cheap, we recommend the glove to any 8-year-old youth player looking to make a difference.

 Not a far cry from the S-200 Nokona stands the A1K from Wilson.
 These gloves are, essentially, a modified A2K or A2000 Wilson glove.
 They do not have the same premium leather as the A2K or A2000, but instead, the steerhide they use is worked in to be soft and nearly game ready out of the wrapper.

-What the A1K does have over the Nokona S-200 is a serious amount of color and pocket options.
+The A1K does have over the Nokona S-200 is a serious amount of color and pocket options.
 Though we like the 1788 11.25 inch H-Web the most for smaller hands, the A1K also comes in a series of other patterns and lengths.
-If a modified T-Web in an 11.25 is not for you then we would suggest the A1K.
+If a modified T-Web in an 11.25 is not for you, we would suggest the A1K.
 And the best news of all?
 It costs about $30 less than the Nokona S-200.

 Rawlings Youth Gamer

-This glove is built much like the A1K in terms of decent, but not outstanding leather.
-But, with the intent to be used for only a year or two before it is outgrown, the glove makes perfect sense.
-Also like the A1K, and not like the Nokona S-200, the Gamer series from Rawlings comes in a number of options and patterns.
+This glove is built much like the A1K in terms of decent but not outstanding leather.
+But, with the intent to be used only a year or two before it is outgrown, the glove makes perfect sense.
+Like the A1K, and not like the Nokona S-200, the Gamer series from Rawlings comes in many options and patterns.

 We like the 11.5 inch G200GYT for its modified T-web.
 T-Webs are good for every position.
-Best news of the day is that the Gamer series from Rawlings are rarely over $100.
-This is a considerable savings from the A1K and S-200.
-You do lose a bit of quality in the leather as it is a step down from premium american buffalo hide.
+The best news of the day is that the Gamer series from Rawlings are rarely over $100.
+This is a considerable saving from the A1K and S-200.
+You lose a bit of quality in the leather as it is a step down from premium American buffalo hide.
 But, for a glove only meant to last a year or two, who cares?